 Made an inspiring list of possible new jobs, career paths, and professional roles.

 My challenge to you was to keep your list of career change ideas open-ended, and not to worry about making it reasonable or logical.

 Jeff was an attorney with a thriving divorce practice.
-He came to search for a new career after he realized that, no matter how hard he worked, his clients never walked away truly happy.
-Less miserable and with a sense of relief - yes, but not happy.
-One of the things he was hoping to do in his next career was make people smile.
-When Jeff crafted his list of possibilities, it occurred to him that it might be fun to be a clown at children’s parties.
-Upon further reflection, Jeff realized that he could not imagine himself actually doing that – so he eliminated it from his list.
+He started to search for a new career after he realized that, no matter how hard he worked, his clients never walked away truly happy.
+Less miserable and with a sense of relief — yes, but not happy.
+One of the things he was hoping to do in his next career was to make people smile.
+When Jeff crafted his list of possibilities, it occurred to him that it might be fun to be a clown at children's parties.
+Upon further reflection, Jeff realized that he could not imagine himself actually doing that, so he eliminated it from his list.

 Now that we are working with a shorter list, let us choose the first three possible career change ideas you would like to research.
 You are connected to hundreds of people through your personal and professional networks.
 Even if you do not personally know someone who works in the field that intrigues you, someone in your network might!

 Ask and you shall receive, but be specific when you ask.
 Here are some options: